harvard-acc/smaug/README.md

    This implementation is considered a reference implementation, as it implements GEMM and convolution in the simplest way possible.

+   **UPDATE**: Monolithic will no longer run correctly on Aladdin.
+It should be used as a reference implementation only.

 2. Composable: This represents a hypothetical SoC with a collection of hardware blocks that each handle a particular kernel, like GEMM or convolution.
 The CPU is responsible for moving data around between accelerators and invoking